 This means you can confidently smile during your entire treatment and never feel like you have to hide your teeth as they’re being straightened.
 Keep in mind that Dr. Miller wants you to wear your aligners for about 22 hours a day to ensure you remain on track and make progress as detailed in your treatment plan.

 Many patients enjoy the level of control they have with Invisalign.
 For example, when you need your braces adjusted, you have to visit our Grand Rapids orthodontics office.
 With clear aligners, all you need to do at the end of a treatment stage is to proceed to the next aligner set in the series.

 Dr. Miller will want you to still come in periodically to monitor the alignment of your teeth.
 We’ll let you know of an appropriate appointment schedule based on your individual needs.
 Of course, you can also give our office a call anytime you have a treatment related question.

-Another great thing about choosing Invisalign is that no repairs or adjustments are needed in the same way as with other types of braces.
-When instructed by our orthodontist, you’ll simply put in the next set of aligners after a predetermined amount of time and continue on with treatment.
+Another benefit to choosing Invisalign is that no repairs or adjustments are needed in the same way as with other types of braces.
+When instructed by Dr. Miller, you’ll simply put in the next set of aligners after a predetermined amount of time and continue on with treatment.

 We will check to see if you’re wearing your aligners on schedule, however.
 If you are removing them too much and not keeping them in place as recommended, it can lead to corrections being made which delays your overall progress.